Transportation

 Norfolk International Airport (ORF)

-Norfolk International Airport is a modern facility offering over 130 daily nonstop flights to 16 major airports.
+Norfolk International Airport is a modern facility offering over 130 daily nonstop flights to 46 airports.
 Norfolk International presently ranks in the top 13 percent of the country's airports in terms of passengers served annually, with over 3.9 million passengers and over 77,000 aircraft operations (2019 most recent data).

 Major airlines that serve the region: